devnulli/EvlWatcher/CONTRIBUTING.md

 - When creating a pull request that solves issues, its a good idea to discuss the change you wish to make in the issue thread.
 - When just improving or refactoring the code, its generally also a good idea to discuss it first.
 - OR you just go on and code, pull request, and see what happens.
-Worst thing to happen is: that you invest a huge lot of work into unwanted changes.
+For small changes thats ok.
+The bigger your time investment, the more important is that you discuss it first.

 ## Happiness is when decent coders help out, and good people test that thing.